digitoimistodude/marlin-vagrant/README.md

 ### Port forwarding (optional)

 `Vagrantfile` has port forwarding included, but Mac OS X has some limitations.
-If .dev-urls are not reachable from local area network, please add this to `/usr/bin/forwardports` by `sudo nano /usr/bin/forwardports`:
+If .test-urls are not reachable from local area network, please add this to `/usr/bin/forwardports` by `sudo nano /usr/bin/forwardports`:

     echo "
     rdr pass on lo0 inet proto tcp from any to 127.0.0.1 port 80 -> 127.0.0.1 port 8080